The 5 most romantic spots in Seattle

 Once you’re done with those must-see destinations, walk toward the Olympic Sculpture Park by the water, and enjoy 9-acres of beautiful sculptures and great works of art for free.

 Give yourself plenty of time to walk through this beautiful botanical garden and conservatory in Capitol Hill.
 You can expect to see lush greens and a breathtaking Victorian-style greenhouse made up of 3,426 glass panes (an iconic spot for engagement photos).

 On the night of Valentine’s Day, there’ll be live performances, light hors d’oeurvre and drinks, and twinkling lights for the perfect celebration of nature, music, and love.

 Picnic at Kerry Park

-If you want more private and intimate time, head a few blocks away from downtown to Kerry Park.
+If you want more private and intimate time, head a few blocks away from downtown to Kerry Park, one of the most romantic spots in the city.
 You can pack some food, wine, and a blanket to have a picnic with a scenic view — almost as good as the one from the Observation Deck.
 Be a romantic, and even time your visit just right so you can catch the sunset.